MicrosoftDocs/architecture-center/docs/guide/sap/sap-internet-inbound-outbound-content.md

 **Azure Application Gateway.** [Application Gateway](https://azure.microsoft.com/services/application-gateway) is a web-traffic load balancer.
 With its Web Application Firewall functionality, it's the ideal service to expose web applications to the internet with improved security.
 Application Gateway can service either public (internet) or private clients, or both, depending on the configuration.

 In the architecture, Application Gateway, using a public IP address, allows inbound connections to the SAP landscape over HTTPS.
 Its back-end pool is two or more SAP Web Dispatcher VMs, accessed round-robin and providing high availability.
 The application gateway is a reverse proxy and web-traffic load balancer, but it doesn't replace the SAP Web Dispatcher.
 SAP Web Dispatcher provides application integration with your SAP systems and includes features that Application Gateway by itself doesn't provide.
 Client authentication, when it reaches the SAP systems, is performed by the SAP application layer natively or via single sign-on.
+When leveraging Azure DDoS protection, consider using [DDoS network protection SKU](/azure/ddos-protection/ddos-protection-sku-comparison) which discounts the use of Application Gateway Web Application Firewall.

 For optimal performance, enable [HTTP/2 support](/azure/application-gateway/configuration-listeners#http2-support) for Application Gateway, [SAP Web Dispatcher](https://help.sap.com/docs/SAP_NETWEAVER_AS_ABAP_751_IP/683d6a1797a34730a6e005d1e8de6f22/c7b46000a76445f489e86f4c5814c7e8.html), and SAP NetWeaver.